David Strathairn Brings a WWII Hero Back to Shattering Life

 He is a loner by nature, an observer.
 Indeed, one of the play’s most painful moments sees him facing the horrors of the ghetto and death camp head-on, the scale of the undulating mass of people in pain he cannot grasp right in front of him.
 Yet he forces himself to observe, telling himself that by observing he will tell someone and help fight this terrible injustice.

-He also wants to do something active, to scoop up the starved and beaten bodies in front of him.
+Confronted with horror in front of him Karski wants to do something active, to scoop up the starved and beaten bodies in front of him, to do something.
 But he does not.
-That is what makes the lack of action on the part of the political leaders later so much worse for him—he tried to do something, but what he did, he worries, counted for little when he went unheard.
+That is what makes the lack of action on the part of the political leaders later so much worse for him—he goes unheard having willed himself to be an omniscient observer.

+The play shows the power and importance, alongside the frustrating impotence, of his bearing witness, as presidents and leaders listen to him and ignore him.
+It is important that his contributions and bravery were later recognized, but tragic that they were not when they needed to be.

 Zach Blane’s peerless lighting design is like a second character, moving us evocatively from a hiding place in the dead of night to terrifying wartime battle to torture room to death camp to White House.
 All the time, Strathairn is not just inhabiting Karski but those who Karski interacts with—from a terrified sister to vicious, sadistic Gestapo interrogators.